-Contains three outstanding tombs of the de la Poles, Dukes of Suffolk who wielded political power during the Wars of the Roses.
+Contains three outstanding tombs of Sir John and his descendants the de la Poles, Dukes of Suffolk who wielded political power during the Wars of the Roses.
 John de la Pole, who died in 1491, shares a tomb with his wife Elizabeth Plantagenet, the sister of two kings – Edward IV and Richard III.

 Wingfield is on the Angels & Pinnacles Blue Church Heritage Trail.